farhan-syah/myinvois-client/README.md

 // const myInvoiceClientProd = new MyInvoisClient(CLIENT_ID, CLIENT_SECRET, "PROD");

+// Instantiate for SANDBOX environment
+The `MyInvoisClient` can optionally be instantiated with a Redis client to cache access tokens.
+This can improve performance by reducing the number of calls to the authentication server.
+The Redis client must implement the `MyInvoisRedisClient` interface, which includes `get` and `set` methods for interacting with the Redis server.
+We recommend using a library like `redis` or `ioredis` to create the Redis client.

-// Instantiate for SANDBOX environment const myInvoiceClientSandbox = new MyInvoisClient( CLIENT_ID,
+const myInvoiceClientSandbox = new MyInvoisClient( CLIENT_ID,
   CLIENT_SECRET,
+  "SANDBOX"
+);

+// Optional: Enable Redis caching (requires ioredis or similar) import Redis from 'ioredis';

+const redisClient = new Redis({
+  host: 'localhost',
+  port: 6379,
+});

+const myInvoiceClientWithCache = new MyInvoisClient( CLIENT_ID,
+  CLIENT_SECRET,
   "SANDBOX",
+  redisClient // Pass the Redis client instance
 );
 ```